Step Up to Higher Education University Foundation Certificate

 Part-time study

-The course is studied part-time, 8 hours a week for 10 weeks.
+The course is studied part-time, eight hours a week for 10 weeks.

 Course content

-This course is taught by friendly and experienced tutors including subject-specialist academic staff, study skills tutors, library and IT specialists, ensuring that you develop the key skills needed for HE.
-Within your first week, you will be assigned a personal tutor who will nurture you, provide feedback and develop your academic skills throughout the programme.
+This course is taught by subject-specialist academic staff, study skills tutors, library and IT specialists, ensuring you develop the key skills needed for HE.
+Within your first week, you’ll be assigned a personal tutor who will nurture you and provide feedback.

-This course consists of two separate modules which are designed to introduce you to a variety of skills and provide a firm academic foundation to build on.
+You will complete two modules designed to introduce you to a variety of skills and provide a firm academic foundation to build on through future study.

 Module 1: Skills Know-How: Review and Development